 Three of Nepal’s must-try hiking trails

-The Panchase trek is the perfect option for the more inexperienced hiker who is looking to get an authentic feel for Nepal’s culture and lifestyle.
+The Panchase trek is the perfect option for the more inexperienced hiker looking to get an authentic feel for Nepal’s culture and lifestyle.
 This relatively easy 26-mile trek takes around three to four days to complete and passes through traditional Nepali villages, where conveniently situated tea houses can provide some welcome respite.
 You will also explore the protected forests of Panchase, which contain over 100 species of orchids, so keep an eye out for the beautiful flora in this area.

 Situated in one of the most remote regions in Nepal, the Upper Dolpo trek is rarely attempted by tourists.
 This is due to the cost and difficulty attached to getting to the region, but once there, it is widely believed to be one of the country’s most beautiful hiking trails.

-Due to a series of steep ascents and lack of tourist infrastructure.
+Due to a series of steep ascents and a lack of tourist infrastructure.
 The challenging trail is only made more difficult by the lack of accommodation, meaning any walkers will likely need to camp for the duration of the expedition.

 Highlights include views over the spectacular turquoise water of Phoksundo Lake, which will be seen relatively early on in your journey.
 Another factor making Upper Dolpo unique is the opportunity to spot snow leopards in Shey Phoksundo National Park – one of Nepal’s eight suggested snow leopards.

-When you think of the tallest mountains in the world, you will quite likely think of names like Everest and K2.
+When you think of the tallest mountains in the world, you will likely think of names like Everest and K2.
 But did you know that Kanchenjunga in the Himalayas comes in as the world’s third-tallest peak?
-Being in such close proximity to Everest, this 8,586m-high mountain can often be overlooked by tourists.
+Being in such proximity to Everest, this 8,586m-high mountain can often be overlooked by tourists.
 Still, the less frequently trodden Kanchenjunga Circuit offers all the ingredients for a memorable hiking experience.
 This lengthy walk will test but truly reward any visiting hikers, from stunning vistas to a glaciated base camp on the mountain.

 By Geoff Aldis, Freelance Content producer and Researcher